-Mail: 400 Huntington Avenue
+Mail: 416 Huntington Avenue

 Boston, MA 02115

 Much of Professor Madison’s work evaluates the implications of health care quality reporting and related trends for patients, providers and regulators.
-In “Regulating Health Care Quality in an Information Age,” Professor Madison argues that the health care information revolution will produce a shift from more traditional market-displacing regulation to more market-oriented regulatory approaches.
-In “Hospital Mergers in an Era of Quality Improvement,” she examines the use of quality measures in the Evanston Northwestern Hospital antitrust litigation.
-In “The Law and Policy of Quality Reporting,” she explores the theory and practice of health care quality reporting and comments on settlement agreements related to insurers' provider rating mechanisms.
-In “Rethinking Fraud Regulation by Rethinking the Health Care System,” she suggests that the greater availability of quality and other health care-related data should transform the way we confront health care fraud.
-In “From HCQIA to the ACA: The Evolution of Reporting as a Quality Improvement Tool,” she explains how two different types of reporting, health care quality reporting and physician-related reporting to the National Practitioner Data Bank, could be combined to improve health care quality.
-And in “Donabedian's Legacy,” Professor Madison documents the increasing focus on quality issues over time and discusses the way quality law and policy might change in the future.
+In Regulating Health Care Quality in an Information Age, Professor Madison argues that the health care information revolution will produce a shift from more traditional market-displacing regulation to more market-oriented regulatory approaches.
+In Hospital Mergers in an Era of Quality Improvement, she examines the implications of quality measurement for health care antitrust policy.
+In The Law and Policy of Quality Reporting, she explores the theory and practice of health care quality reporting and regulatory responses to reporting deficiencies.
+In From HCQIA to the ACA: The Evolution of Reporting as a Quality Improvement Tool, she explains how two different types of reporting, health care quality reporting and physician-related reporting to the National Practitioner Data Bank, could be combined to improve health care quality In Donabedian's Legacy, Professor Madison documents the evolution of health care quality-related health law and policy.

 Fields of Expertise